Ivoooo/bchain-guide-front/README.md

 Before npm start doing "npm run build" might make sense if you're running the website and not just testing it.
 (Builds an optimized output.)
-The website is then accessible under => localhost:3000 or wherever your IPbefore npm start doing "npm run build" might make is.
+The website is then accessible under => localhost:3000 or whatever your IP is.
+Before npm start doing "npm run build" might make sense.